Seidomo/About-me/README.md

 - working with him
-  after that i really had problem finishing the assignment so again with the help of NICCO i was able to Slove it.
+  after that i really had problem finishing the assignment so again with the help of NICCO i was able to Slove it. i woudnt say its the best site but planning to add some css features soon ready to deploy